Closer than You Think

 Taking classes online adds an element of flexibility to the program.
 But that doesn’t subtract from the rigor of a curriculum that integrates physical, psychosocial, and nursing science, with the fine arts and humanities, and emphasizes decision-making skills.

-RN to BS Clinical Nursing Courses (20 credit hours, plus clinical hours)
+RN to BS Clinical Nursing Courses (20 credits, plus clinical hours)

-- NUR 302 Nursing Foundation and Issues (3 credit hours)
+- NUR 302 Nursing Foundation and Issues (3 credits)

 Nursing courses are offered in two separate sequences, a six-semester option and a three-semester option to fit the pace you want.